ontolex/morph/index.md

 ## Inflection Slots

 Inflection slots are used when a form cannot be formed in just one step and requires two or more morphs to be added.
-The main application is for agglutinative languages where it is used to represent the different grammatical categories that can be expressed by a single morph.
+The main application is for agglutinative languages, where it is used to represent the different grammatical categories that can be expressed by a single morph.
 In this case, the inflection rule is used to generate a form that is composed of several morphs, each of which corresponds to a different grammatical category.
 The inflection slots are used to specify the order in which the morphs are applied to the base form.

 <div class="entity" about="morph:InflectionSlot" typeof="owl:Class">